 Career options for graduates may include: horticulturist, greenhouse grower, conservation manager, plant biologist, soil scientist, botanist, outreach coordinator, volunteer manager, fundraising specialist, plant record manager, educator, marketing and communications specialist and leadership positions in key areas of public garden management such as horticulture, conservation, education and research.

-Individuals accepted into the program are responsible for paying the required Graduate School tuition and fees.
-Scholarships are available.
+Individuals accepted into the program are responsible for paying the required MPS program tuition and fees.
+Scholarships are available through Cornell Botanic Gardens and the Graduate School.

 Students are selected for the program based on their demonstrated dedication to the public garden field, their work and life experiences, leadership qualities, and academic excellence.
 An undergraduate degree is required.
-Applications must be submitted by February 1 through Cornell’s Graduate School online application portal.
+Applications must be submitted by February 15.
+Learn how to apply here.
 Successful candidates are notified of their entry into the program by early April.

 For more information